 - Newer semiconductor technologies: HEMT, PHEMT, LDMOS, GaN.

 What about note keeping and documentation?

 FCL follows the record keeping and documentation requirements of the client.
-Usually a traceable engineering log book of some form, physical or electronic, is required in which is recorded: day to day work notes, equipment setups and serial numbers, contact details of suppliers, sources of information (references to websites, textbooks, papers,
+Usually a traceable engineering log book, physical or electronic, in which is recorded: day to day work notes, equipment setups and serial numbers, contact details of suppliers, sources of information (references to websites, textbooks, papers,

 sufficiently detailed notes in such a way that tests, investigations etc. can be repeated